Skillshare vs. Udemy: Which One Is Best For Your Course?

 However, the actual revenue you earn depends on the number of minutes your videos get watched.

 This means that the more students you have watching your videos, the more money you earn.

 So let’s say your courses account for 10% of ALL minutes watched by Premium students across the platform each month.
 The pool for the month is $150,000, meaning you earn $15,000.

 It’s a simple and transparent process that Skillshare says earns its top teachers $3,000+ per month and those just starting out $200 (in their first month).

-Udemy: How Much You Can Expect To Make Each Month
+Udemy: What You Can Each Month

 On Udemy, you can publish as many paid and free courses as you like.
 The money you earn depends on the actual number of courses you sell.
 The breakdown is: